mkweonn/goldman-sachs-excel-financial-analysis/README.md

 # goldman-sachs-excel-financial-analysis
-Goldman Sachs Excel Skills for Business Job Simulation on Forage - March 2025
+Goldman Sachs Excel Skills for Business Job Simulation on Forage

- * Acquired proficient command of Excel functionalities and data analysis techniques, including data cleansing, and manipulation, and conditional formatting techniques.
+- Acquired proficient command of Excel functionalities and data analysis techniques, including data cleansing, and manipulation, and conditional formatting techniques.
- * Acquired proficiency in automation by learning to record macros and script in Visual Basic for Applications (VBA), developing two functional macros integrated with buttons using account sales data.
+- Acquired proficiency in automation by learning to record macros and script in Visual Basic for Applications (VBA), developing two functional macros integrated with buttons using account sales data.
- * Gained expertise in data visualization and storytelling using Excel and PowerPoint by creating impactful charts and interactive dashboards.
+- Gained expertise in data visualization and storytelling using Excel and PowerPoint by creating impactful charts and interactive dashboards.